NCAA Division II women's basketball tournament

-The NCAA Division II women's basketball tournament (officially styled as "Championship" instead of "Tournament") is an annual tournament to determine the National Collegiate Athletic Association (NCAA) Division II women's college basketball national champion.
+The NCAA Division II women's basketball tournament (officially called as "Championship" instead of "Tournament") is an annual tournament to help determine the National Collegiate Athletic Association (NCAA) Division II women's college basketball national champion.

-Basketball was one of 12 women's sports added to the NCAA championship program for the 1981–82 school year, as the NCAA and Association for Intercollegiate Athletics for Women (AIAW) sought for sole governance of women's collegiate athletics.
+Basketball was originally one of the 12 women's sports added to the NCAA championship program for the 1981–82 school year, as the NCAA and Association for Intercollegiate Athletics for Women (AIAW) sought for sole governance of women's collegiate athletics.
 The AIAW continued to conduct its established championships; however, after a year of dual women's championships at the national level, the AIAW disbanded.

-The 2020 Elite Eight was due to be held at the Birmingham CrossPlex in Birmingham, AL before the NCAA called off the tournament due to the COVID-19 outbreak.
+The 2020 Elite Eight was scheduled to be played at the Birmingham CrossPlex in Birmingham, AL before the NCAA called off the tournament because of the COVID-19 outbreak during that tim.

-The field was reduced to 48 in 2021 and returned to the normal 64 in 2022.
+The field was reduced to 48 schools in 2021 due COVID but it returned to the full normal 64 teams the following year in 2022.

-Grand Valley State are the defending national champions, winning their second national title in 2025.
+Grand Valley State is now the defending national champions, winning their third national title in 2026.